Frequently Asked Questions About Canker Sores

-A: You can't actually pop a canker sore, since it already bursts on its own.6 Other factors like injuries, allergies or diseases7 can cause a canker sore to erupt, too.
+A: You can’t actually “pop” a canker sore, since it bursts on its own.6 Other factors like injuries, allergies or diseases7 can cause a canker sore to erupt, too.
 More so, a canker sore that has popped might indicate the appearance of a more painful lesion.
-Learn more about the common signs of canker sores and see how you can spot an infected sore quickly.
+Learn more about the common signs of canker sores and see how you can spot an infected sore.

 A: Patients with complex canker sores have lesions that are larger, more painful, heal longer and may even result in scarring.8

-A: Unfortunately, canker sores can be an indicator of HIV/AIDS, especially if these appear alongside other symptoms like dry mouth, tooth decay and periodontitis or gum disease.9 Canker sores might also be a sign of other potentially devastating conditions, like celiac disease and inflammatory bowel diseases.10
+A: Unfortunately, canker sores can be an indicator of HIV/AIDS, especially if they appear along with other symptoms like dry mouth and dental problems.9 Canker sores might also be a sign of other potentially devastating conditions, like celiac disease and inflammatory bowel diseases.10

 A: Alum powder is a white substance used in canning and pickling, although some people have proven that it’s effective for canker sore treatment, especially when it comes to numbing the pain.
 However, a major caveat about alum powder is it causes a temporary stinging or burning sensation once applied to the sore.11